Auguste Comte: Comte's positivism

 Comte's law of three stages was one of the first theories of social evolutionism.

 Comte's Theory of Science – According to him whole of sciences consists of theoretical and applied knowledge.
 Theoretical knowledge divides into general fields as physics or biology, which are an object of his research and detailed such as botany, zoology, or mineralogy.
-Main fields mathematics, astronomy, physics, chemistry, biology, and sociology it is possible to order according to a decrescent range of research and complicatedness of theoretical tools what is connected with the growing complexity of investigated phenomenons.
+Main fields mathematics, astronomy, physics, chemistry, biology, and sociology it is possible to order according to a decrescent range of research and complicatedness of theoretical tools what is connected with the growing complexity of investigated phenomena.
 Following sciences are based on previous, for example, to methodically capture chemistry, we must imply acquaintance of physics, because all chemical phenomena are more complicated than physical phenomena, are also from them dependent and themselves do not have on them an influence.
 Similarly, sciences classified as earlier, are older and more advanced from these which are presented as later.

 He once wrote: 'It is evident, the Solar System is badly designed'.

 The other universal law he called the "encyclopedic law".
 By combining these laws, Comte developed a systematic and hierarchical classification of all sciences, including inorganic physics (astronomy, earth science and chemistry) and organic physics (biology and, for the first time, physique sociale, later renamed Sociologie).
 Independently from Emmanuel Joseph Sieyès's introduction of the term in 1780, Comte re-invented "sociologie", and introduced the term as a neologism, in 1838.
 Comte had earlier used the term "social physics", but that term had been appropriated by others, notably by Adolphe Quetelet.

 The most important thing to determine was the natural order in which the sciences stand – not how they can be made to stand, but how they must stand, irrespective of the wishes of anyone...This Comte accomplished by taking as the criterion of the position of each the degree of what he called "positivity", which is simply the degree to which the phenomena can be exactly determined.
 This, as may be readily seen, is also a measure of their relative complexity, since the exactness of a science is in inverse proportion to its complexity.
 The degree of exactness or positivity is, moreover, that to which it can be subjected to mathematical demonstration, and therefore mathematics, which is not itself a concrete science, is the general gauge by which the position of every science is to be determined.
 Generalizing thus, Comte found that there were five great groups of phenomena of equal classificatory value but of successively decreasing positivity.
 To these, he gave the names: astronomy, physics, chemistry, biology, and sociology.